-The first purpose of the rulemaking is to set MY 2027-2032 CAFE standards.
-Because in any single rulemaking under EPCA, standards must be established for not more than 5 model years, NHTSA intends to announce expected (or augural) CAFE standards for MY 2032 (see Section 1.3, CAFE and FE Standards Rulemaking Process, for additional information on augural standards).
-In accordance with EPCA/EISA, NHTSA will establish CAFE standards that reflect "the maximum feasible average fuel economy level that the Secretary [of Transportation] decides the manufacturers can achieve in that model year."
-When determining the maximum feasible levels that manufacturers can achieve in each model year, EPCA requires that NHTSA consider the four statutory factors of "technological feasibility, economic practicability, the effect of other motor vehicle standards of the Government on fuel economy, and the
+The first purpose of the rulemaking is to set MY 2027-2031 CAFE standards.
+Because in any single rulemaking under EPCA, standards must be established for not more than 5 model years, NHTSA is setting forth expected (or augural) CAFE standards for MY 2032 (see Section 1.3, CAFE and FE Standards Rulemaking Process, for additional information on augural standards).
+In accordance with EPCA/EISA, NHTSA is establishing CAFE standards that reflect "the maximum feasible average fuel economy level that the Secretary [of Transportation] decides the manufacturers can achieve in that model year."25 When determining the maximum feasible levels that manufacturers can achieve in each model year, EPCA requires that NHTSA consider the four statutory factors of "technological feasibility, economic